This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 If you plan to use the Capital Bikeshare bike rental system, download the app.

-Washington DC weather can be mild, but it does experience all four seasons.
-Packing for summer months versus winter months will vary.
+Washington DC weather can be mild, but the city does experience all four seasons.

 - Day 1: Arrival, Historic Monuments at the National Mall, White House, Dinner.